 How Wheat Domesticated Humans, Left Us Dying To Be Gluten Free

-Did Wheat Domesticated Humans?
+Did Wheat Domesticate Humans?
 I believe wheat ceased to be a viable food source for human beings in the 1870s.
-It was then the modern steel roller mill was invented.
+It was then that the modern steel roller mill was invented.
 This invention revolutionized grain milling.

 Compared to old stone mills, the steel roller mill was faster, more efficient, and gave fine control over the final product.
-This allowed the operator to separate the parts of the grain, allowing for the purest and finest white flour to be produced at a low cost.
+This allowed the operator to separate the parts of the grain, enabling the production of the purest and finest white flour at a low cost.

 Unfortunately, this process stripped vital nutrients from the end product.
-The final product now had an indefinite shelf life ironically pests such as bugs and rodents would no longer consume it.
+The final product now had an indefinite shelf life; ironically, pests such as bugs and rodents would no longer be attracted to it.

 This allowed vast quantities of shelf-stable flour to be mass-produced quickly to feed the hungry masses.